thatlarrypearson/telemetry-obd/README.md

 #
 # rc.local
 #
-# This script is executed at the end of each multiuser runlevel.
+# This script is executed at the end of each multi-user run-level.
 # Make sure that the script will "exit 0" on success or any other
 # value on error.
 #